-Recruitment Plan - 2018-19 Strategies Students eligible e for free or reduced lunch (Low Income/Economically Disadvantaged) (a) CHART data School percentage: 45.8% Cl percentage: 51.6% The school is below Cl percentages (b) Continued 2017-18 Strategies Met GNT/CI: no enhanced/additional strategies needed Visit and deliver brief presentations at community centers that specifically serve low- income families, such as homeless shelters, community centers (Kroc Center, YMCA, etc.), and community health center in Roxbury.
-Make applications and admission materials available to facilities that serve low- income families, such as the YMCA, and the Boys and Girls Clubs.
-Post promotional materials on bulletin boards, on our website, and in newsletters; hand out promotional materials and arrange for a time to speak to families directly about our free music education, instruments, lunch, bus transportation, uniforms, and high-quality learning resources that aim to close the achievement gap.
-Contact representatives of Yawkey Boys and Girls Club in Roxbury, MA, who have received our applications materials in Spanish, Haitian Creole, Portuguese, French, Vietnamese and Chinese to the Uphams Corner Health Center in Dorchester; arrange to deliver brief presentations to interested family members.
-Collaborate with Action for Boston Community Development, Inc. (ABCD), along with Head Start programs in Roxbury, Dorchester, and Mattapan, to distribute our application and admission materials to low-income families.
-Distribute recruitment materials at local cultural events, such as "Groovin' in the Grove" in the Grove Hall neighborhood of Dorchester.
-Utilize Conservatory Lab's Office of Student and Family Services to expand efforts to enroll eligible families in state assistance programs Recruit rising sixth graders from local elementary schools with high levels of economically disadvantaged students.
-Ensure that Conservatory Lab's Office of Student and Family Services to eaver the capturing of all students who may be eligible for social assistance programs under the new metrics.
-In order to conti
+Students eligible for free or reduced lunch (Low Income/Economically Disadvantaged)

+(a) CHART data

+School percentage: 45.8% CI percentage: 51.6%

+The school is below CI percentages

+(b) Continued 2017-18 Strategies

+- ☐ Met GNT/CI: no enhanced/additional strategies needed - 1.
+Visit and deliver brief presentations at community centers that specifically serve low-income families, such as homeless shelters, community centers (Kroc Center, YMCA, etc.), and community health centers such as Whittier Street Health Center and Dimock Community Health Center in Roxbury. - 2.
+Make applications and admission materials available to facilities that serve low-income families, such as the YMCA, and the Boys and Girls Clubs. - 3.
+Post promotional materials on bulletin boards, on our website, and in newsletters; hand out promotional materials; and arrange for a time to speak to families directly about our free music education, instruments, lunch, bus transportation, uniforms, and high-quality learning resources that aim to close the achievement gap.

+Recruitment Plan - 2018-19 Strategies

+- 4. Contact representatives of Yawkey Boys and Girls Club in Roxbury, MA, who have received our applications materials in the past, to arrange an admissions presentation with staff and families. - 5.
+Provide application and admissions materials in Spanish, Haitian Creole, Portuguese, French, Vietnamese and Chinese to the Uphams Corner Health Center in Dorchester; arrange to deliver brief presentations to interested family members. - 6.
+Collaborate with Action for Boston Community Development, Inc. (ABCD), along with Head Start programs in Roxbury, Dorchester, and Mattapan, to distribute our application and admission materials to low-income families. - 7.
+Distribute recruitment materials at local cultural events, such as "Groovin' in the Grove" in the Grove Hall neighborhood of Dorchester. - 8.
+Utilize Conservatory Lab's Office of Student and Family Services to expand efforts to enroll eligible families in state assistance programs - 9.
+Recruit rising sixth graders from local elementary schools with high levels of economically disadvantaged students. - 10.
+Ensure that Conservatory Lab's admissions team accurately collects data on students who are related (siblings) in non-traditional family structures to ensure the capturing of all students who may be eligible for social assistance programs under the new metrics - 11.
+In order to continue progressing toward the GNT/CI, Conservatory Lab will continue to evaluate the list of community organizations, programs and centers that we work with in our outreach efforts.
+Conservatory Lab will also continue to evaluate and revise the admissions pamphlet and information provided to prospective families.